San Diego State University (Liberal Studies with Spanish Emphasis)

 There had been many years that I worked with ADD/ADHD children where I had complete success with their learning goals; when the following years, teachers filed paperwork to send them to specialized schools for behavior problems or had them put into special day classes.
 You can imagine the deep seeded sadness and disbelief I felt when I had had such success with them in my classroom.

-I have been an Autistic Tutor through Butterfly Effects for the past year.
-I have had training and experience in Applied Behavioral Therapy, Child Abuse and Developmental Delays, Hippa Training Course, Strategies of ABA, Data Collecting, Aggressive Behavior, Strategies for an Effective Session, Behavioral Implementer Course, Respite Provider Course, Behavior Instructor Basics Certification.
-For each of these courses there were exams with 10 - 15 questions that I passed without err.
+I have had one year of training and seven years of working on the behalf of autistic children.
+My experience includes Applied Behavioral Therapy, Child Abuse and Developmental Delays, Hippa Training Course, Strategies of ABA, Data Collecting, Suggestions for aggressive Behavior, Strategies for an Effective Session, Behavioral Implementer Course, Respite Provider Course, Behavior Instructor Basics Certification.
+Certificate in Autistic Behavioral Therapy.

 I use manipulatives and hands on materials to teach, instruct, and facilitate all elementary math subjects.
 Through these activities, your child will not only learn how to do a problem, but they will learn the reason or concept of the problem which will lead to a deeper knowledge of the task.